nikiyasimpson/devfest-southern/readme.md

-# DevFest Houston 2019 Website
+# DevFest Southern Region 2020 Website

 This website was created using [Next.js](https://nextjs.org/), a React starter for SSR or static sites.
 [Styled components](https://www.styled-components.com) is used for styling.
- - Website Credits: DevFest New Orleans 2019 Website
+ - Website Credits: DevFest New Orleans 2019 Website, DevFest Houston 2020 repo

 ## Getting Started